-ANTHONY ELLIOTT is Research Professor of Sociology at the University of South Australia, where he is Dean of External Engagement and Executive Director of the Jean Monnet Centre of Excellence.
+Anthony Elliott is Research Professor of Sociology at the University of South Australia, where he is Dean of External Engagement and Executive Director of the Jean Monnet Centre of Excellence and Network.

 Professor Ann Branaman, Florida Atlantic University, USA

-Emeritus Professor Robert J. Holton, Trinity College Dublin, Ireland
+Tom Inglis, Emeritus Professor of Sociology, University College Dublin, Ireland

 Professor Bryan S. Turner, Australian Catholic University, Australia